 Operation Round Up

-The average monthly contribution is $.50 per month or $6 per year.
-To date, 76 percent of CCEC's members are involved with the program, which raises more than $90,000 each year.
+The average contribution is $6 per year.
+More than 75 percent of CCEC's members are involved with the program, which raises more than $90,000 each year.
 Many CCEC employees participate in a program we call Operation Round Down, which rounds our paychecks down to the nearest dollar.
-These funds are then added to the Operation Round Up foundation.
+These funds are also added to the Operation Round Up foundation.

 Frequently Asked Questions